ssMaritime.com & ssMaritime.net

 Photograph Copyright © 2004 Juan A. Figueroa

 There is no doubt, Regal Empress has served her all her owners well, however, very soon in 2009 it is said that she will be retired around March/April and will be sold for scrap as IMC had apparently obtained a newer ship.
-Although no date for her demise has been set.
+Although no date for her demise has been officially set.
+Details and updates are located below!

 The superbly kept Bridge